pippim/pippim.github.io/programs.md

 Some examples where you can use Tim-ta:

+- Doing Laundry (wash, rinse and dryer times)
-- Cooking food
+- Cooking food (bake, flip and bake some more)
 - Working out
 - Education class time for different topics
-- Sharing computer time between siblings
+- Limiting computer time then taking a break

 <a href="programs/tim-ta.html" style="font-size: 20px;">Run</a>
 self-documenting app. &emsp;&emsp;